fenago/spark-scala-examples/lab-guides/Lab_12.md

 #### Conclusion

-In this Spark repartition and coalesce article, you have learned how to create an RDD with partition, repartition the RDD & DataFrame using repartition() and coalesce() methods, and learned the difference between repartition and coalesce.
+In this Spark repartition and coalesce lab, you have learned how to create an RDD with partition, repartition the RDD & DataFrame using repartition() and coalesce() methods, and learned the difference between repartition and coalesce.